TonyMakis/cs-academia/cs211/Projects/Project5/README.md

 ## Project Structure

 This is to be developed in one stage, procedurally.
-There are 5 files being provided to us:
+There is one file being provided:

 - `Proj5Base.java` => starter code provided for user interface